nextthingco/docs/Gadget-docs/source/includes/_setup.md

 # Set Up Gadget

-To get started, download and install the following on your host computer and Gadget compatible hardware.
+To get started, download and install the following on your development machine and Gadget compatible device.

 ## Install Docker

 **Note:** Gadget requires Docker version 17.06 or greater.
 If Docker is already installed check which version of Docker you have with the command `Docker -v`.

-Gadget makes use of [Docker's]((https://www.docker.com/)) container system.
-Dependent on your host computer's OS, download and install the appropriate version of Docker.
+Gadget makes use of [Docker's](https://www.docker.com/) container system.
+Dependent on your development machine's OS, download and install the appropriate version of Docker.

 * MacOS - [Docker CE](https://store.docker.com/search?type=edition&offering=community)
 * Windows 10 - [Docker CE](https://store.docker.com/search?type=edition&offering=community)